 Categories are the middle layer of our organizational system.
 They allow you to arrange information by topic within a collection.

-For instance, all documentation covering how to connect a third-party application or service to a Help Scout account is in the Integrations category of our Help Desk collection.
+For instance, all documentation covering how to automate your work and increase your team’s efficiency when using Help Scout is in the Productivity category of our Inbox collection.

 Articles